myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/feed/getSuggestedFeeds.md

 ## #main

-Get a list of suggested feeds for the viewer.
+Get a list of suggested feeds (feed generators) for the requesting account.

 ### Input